Yomguithereal/baobab-react/docs/mixins.md

 Now you know everything to use a Baobab tree efficiently with React.

+However, the example app shown above is minimalist and should probably not be organized thusly in a real-life scenario.

-Just remember to clearly divide "clever" components, that knows about the tree's existence and "dumb" components, completely oblivious of it within your code base.
+Indeed, whenever possible, one should try to separate "clever" components, that know about the tree's existence from "dumb" components, completely oblivious of it.

 Knowing when to branch/wrap a component and let some components ignore the existence of the tree is the key to a maintainable and scalable application.